sammohammeduk/sammohammeduk/README.md

 - 👋 Hi, I’m @sammohammeduk, but you can call me Sam.
 - 👀 I’m interested in ...
-Data, Databases, Data Integration, Data Migration, you get the idea...
+Databases, Data, Data Architecture, Data Integration, Data Migration, you get the idea...
-- 🌱 I’m currently learning ...
-GraphQL.
+- 🌱 I’m currently working with AWS Glue & AWS Redshift.
-- 💞️ I’m looking to collaborate on ...
-Graph Database and Data Integration Projects.
+- 💞️ I’m looking to collaborate on ... new data related projects.
 - 📫 How to reach me ... https://www.sammohammed.uk

 <!---